Facebook moves to dismiss federal, state antitrust suits

 The FTC suit asserts that Facebook has engaged in a “systematic strategy” to eliminate its competition, including by purchasing smaller up-and-coming rivals like Instagram in 2012 and WhatsApp in 2014.
 New York Attorney General Letitia James, in announcing the states complaint, echoed this sentiment, saying that Facebook “used its monopoly power to crush smaller rivals and snuff out competition, all at the expense of everyday users.”

-The FTC and the New York Attorney General’s office did not immediately respond to messages for comment.
+The FTC declined to comment and the New York Attorney General’s office did not immediately respond to a message for comment.

 Big Tech companies are facing growing opposition from lawmakers on both sides of the aisle on the power they have amassed over the past decade.
 There’s little likelihood the pressure will ease up.
 President Joe Biden has said that a breakup of tech giants should be seriously considered.